 At birth a baby’s retina is not fully developed and their vision is blurry

 This is because the receptor cells which detect colour are immature and it takes time for these cells to develop and for the brain to make sense of the signals from them.
-This, along with their blurry vision, means it is much easier for a newborn to see very high contrast things.
+This, along with their blurry vision, means it is much easier for a newborn to see very high contrast things - with black and white offering the highest of contrasts

 Visual stimulation makes a baby’s brain develop